Graduate Assistant Human Resources Training Reminders and Updates:

-GRA positions are limited and preference is given to current law students.
+Graduate Assistant (GA) positions are limited and preference is given to current law students.
 Students may be appointed directly by law faculty or selected competitively via applicant pool based on research or professional experience, academic record, and the correlation between the applicant's specific experience and the particular assistantship positions that are available.

 - Fall semester: July 1

-- Spring semester: December 1
+- Spring semester: November 15

 - Summer semester: April 1

 To remain eligible for tuition waivers, you must have submitted your completed appointment forms by: